-AVG began life as Anti-Virus Guard, but this was later abbreviated to AVG.
-AVG is an antivirus produced by AVG technologies and is currently owned by Avast Technologies.
+AVG Antivirus began life as Anti-Virus Guard, but this was later abbreviated to AVG.
+AVG is an antivirus produced by AVG technologies and is currently owned by Avast Software.
 The antivirus was developed in 1992 in the Czech Republic.

 It was launched in Germany and the UK in 1997 and introduced later in the US in 1998.
 The main aim of introducing the AVG free version was a marketing strategy to create an awareness of the AVG product.